Currency War of 2009–2011: Others

-Africa was hit harder by the global financial crises than other emerging regions.
+Africa was hit harder by the Great Recession than other emerging regions.
 African countries may not however be as adversely affected by a currency war, as one of the regions problems is the collapse of foreign investment following the crisis, so increased international investment resulting from QE2 may actually help Africa rather than excessively drive up its currencies as is feared for other emerging regions.

 However South African Finance Minister Pravin Gordhan has warned that currency wars could lead to "trade wars" if allowed to continue.

 The threat of a currency war would adversely affect the Caricom community because the various currencies are either tied to or float against the US dollar.
 Export and tourism earnings are closely linked to the US or Europe, thus there is a strong dependency on the said regions unlike Latin America which has diversified its markets in the previous decade.

 Competitive devaluation in 2012

 Early figures for February 2012 suggested that China had experienced a monthly trade deficit of $31.5bn, her largest for almost 15 years.
-By March this had prompted several Chinese officials to suggest the time was approaching for them to halt the appreciation of the Renimbi, with several independent analysts agreeing this would be reasonable.
+By March this had prompted several Chinese officials to suggest the time was approaching for them to halt the appreciation of the Renmimbi, with several independent analysts agreeing this would be reasonable.
 However China still has a substantial bi-lateral trade surplus with the US, and Financial Times journalists have suggested that if China returned to a fixed peg against the dollar this could re-ignite the Currency War, especially if the move coincided with the US presidential election campaign.
 Also in March 2012, Brazil's president Rousseff said her country was still experiencing undesirable upwards pressure on her currency, with her Finance Minister Guido Mantega saying Brazil will no longer "play the fool" and allow others to get away with competitive devaluation, announcing new measures aimed at limiting further appreciation for the Real.

 In June 2012, the Financial Times reported that while international trade remained a source of contention, concerns over currency war had receded, along with signs that major currencies such as the Renminbi were now much less undervalued than they had been a year previously.
 Brazil currency had fallen substantially from its peak value against the dollar, allowing Mantega to begin rolling back anti-appreciation measures.

 In July, the IMF downgraded its assessment of the degree to which the Renminbi is undervalued from "substantially" to "moderately".
 However, Chinese officials were not pleased, suggesting that their exchange rate is no longer undervalued at all.
 Whereas in the US, presidential candidate Mitt Romney retains his pledge to brand China as a currency manipulator from his first day of office.

 In October, Alan Beatie and Alice Ross for the Financial Times noted that the global trade imbalances which had driven the currency war have been sharply reduced.
 However, they suggest that without further reforms, the imbalances may soon widen again.
 They also note that Mantega once more raised the alarm about competitive devaluation, following the United States's launch of QE3 in September.